Annotated Bib and Presentation

 If you think of another topic that would be valuable for this presentation, feel free to suggest it for my approval and I’ll add it to the list.

 Find sources.
-Use strategies discussed in class (not just google!) to find at least five good-quality sources.
+Use strategies from pages assigned (not just google!) to find at least five good-quality sources.
 Use a variety of search strategies, and examine a variety of types of sources (e.g., book, newspaper article, journal article, credible website).
 Look for sources sufficient to give you information for your short presentation, but also include several “hefty” sources (like books or long reports) that would be useful to a reader interested in investigating the topic further.
 Your audience is well-educated professionals, so they will want authoritative sources: academic research, comprehensive articles from well-known magazines or newspapers, or reports from well-respected organizations.

 Post these as hyperlinks on your blog.
 For database sources, look for a permalink to use; if not, I’d suggest printing out the source; on the blog write down author, title, database searched.
 For book sources, you may want to link to the Amazon page for the book, particularly if it enables you to search inside the book.